ashhtangg/metaheads_v2/index.md

 I had no interest in studying or going to university.
 I knew the cards I had available to me, and I knew the hand I wanted to play.
 I started going to the gym when I was 14, worked on my fashion sense, my confidence, pursued hobbies, and got into a relationship with my partner at 16.

 There were hurdles along the way, but the vision I set for myself was achieved.
 I managed to sort out a career, got married to my high-school sweetheart, and recently purchased a small flat with her.
-We spend time discussing what piece of furniture we need to purchase next, she would often cook and we would rate the dish out of 10, and we argue about what show to put on next on our TV.
+We spend time discussing what piece of furniture we need to purchase next, she would often cook and we would rate the dish out of 10, and we argue about what show to put on our TV.

 ### What now?
 The Defining Decade